The Bankrate promise

-Loss mitigation is the process in which a mortgage lender or servicer offers relief or repayment options to a borrower struggling to keep up with loan payments.
+Loss mitigation means a mortgage lender or servicer will offer relief or repayment options to a borrower struggling to keep up with their loan payments.
 Your servicer might refer to this process as “retention.”

-While it’s not always possible, the goal of loss mitigation is to avoid the much more damaging process of foreclosure.
+While it’s not always possible, loss mitigation aims to avoid the much more damaging foreclosure process.

 Loss mitigation is one of many responsibilities your servicer oversees.
-(Learn more about the difference between a lender and a servicer.)
-Ultimately, it’s in the servicer’s best interest to help you repay your mortgage, or at least minimize losses for both parties if foreclosure is the only option.
+Ultimately, it’s in the servicer’s best interest to help you repay your mortgage or at least minimize losses for both parties if foreclosure is the only option.

 Loss mitigation options

-Depending on the nature of your financial hardship (such as whether it’s short-term or long-term), your servicer might offer you the following loss mitigation options:
+Depending on the nature of your financial hardship (e.g., whether it’s short-term or long-term), your servicer might offer you the following loss mitigation options:

 Forbearance allows you to temporarily reduce or stop making monthly mortgage payments.
 The unpaid amount is added to your balance and repaid at an agreed-upon schedule, known as a repayment plan, after the forbearance period expires.

-Your servicer might offer you an initial forbearance period of six months, with the option to extend another six months (for a total of one year).
+Your servicer might offer you an initial forbearance period of six months, for example, with the option to extend another six months (for a total of one year).
 When forbearance ends, the borrower typically repays the unpaid amount with their normal monthly payment over a six-month period (or one-year time frame, if the forbearance was extended).
 That means higher monthly payments until you’re caught up.